Battle of Halen: Analysis

-Although a Belgian victory, the battle had little effect and the Germans later besieged and captured the fortified areas of Namur, Liège and Antwerp, on which Belgian strategy was based.
+A Belgian tactical victory, the battle had little effect on the German invasion.
+The Germans later besieged and captured the fortified areas of Namur, Liège and Antwerp, on which Belgian strategy was based.
 The German advance was stopped at the Battle of the Yser at the end of October 1914, by which time the Germans had driven Belgian and Allied troops out of most of Belgium and imposed a military government.

 Casualties

 The German 4th Cavalry Division suffered casualties of 501 men and c.
 848 horses during the battle, casualty rates of 16 per cent and 28 per cent.
-Casualties of the 2nd and 4th cavalry divisions were 150 dead, 600 wounded and 200–300 prisoners.
+Casualties of the 2nd and 4th Cavalry divisions were 150 dead, 600 wounded and 200–300 prisoners.
 The Belgian army suffered 1,122 casualties, including 160 dead and 320 wounded.